-The first year of residency provides eight months of concentrated experience in obstetrics, including three four-week blocks of night float, and a four-month rotation in gynecology.
-Throughout the year, the first year resident attends a half-day weekly ob/gyn continuity clinic focusing on general primary OB/GYN and preventive health.
+The first year of residency provides nine months of obstetrics, two months of gynecology and one month of critical care/ambulatory surgery.
+Throughout the year, the first year resident attends a half-day weekly OB/GYN continuity clinic focusing on general primary OB/GYN and preventive health.
+Throughout the year, the first year resident attends two half-day weekly OB/GYN continuity clinic focusing on general primary OB/GYN and preventive health.

 The second year includes a concentrated three-month experience in obstetrics, with primary responsibility for the management of antepartum and high-risk patients.
 Seven months are spent in gynecology, including inpatient surgical gynecology, reproductive endocrinology and infertility, and ambulatory care (emergency room and gyn-continuity clinic).
 Night call responsibility in this year is primarily in gynecology.

 The third year consists of advanced training in gynecology, gynecologic surgery and obstetrics.
 The third-year residents oversee the Labor and Delivery Unit and gain senior management responsibility in the treatment of intrapartum complications during four months of day float and four months of night float (each rotation in two month blocks).
 The third-year night call resident has responsibility for overseeing the ER, operating room and the labor and delivery room.
 A one-month elective rotation, usually done at an outside institution of the resident’s choice, allows each resident to pursue an area of particular interest.